 Work-Life Balance

-Ask about satisfaction with PTO policies, the process for requesting time off, and whether employees feel supported in doing so.
-Include questions about remote work preferences, compressed workweeks, and flexible scheduling—especially for office roles or hybrid teams.
+Ask about satisfaction with paid time off (PTO) policies, the process for requesting time off, and whether employees feel supported in doing so.
+Include questions about remote work preferences, compressed workweeks, and flexible scheduling.

 Professional Development

-Growth opportunities can boost retention, motivation, and internal mobility.
-Start by asking whether employees feel supported in their career development and whether they find training programs useful.
+Ask whether employees feel supported in their career development and whether they find training programs useful.
+Growth opportunities drive retention, motivation, and internal mobility.

 Family Benefits